-To understand the behavior of nonmonotonic quantifiers, it is helpful to keep in mind that the output of $\mathfrak D$ produces a definite truth value whenever it does not matter how doubtful cases are resolved.
+To understand the behavior of nonmonotonic quantifiers, it is helpful to keep in mind that the output of D produces a definite truth value whenever it does not matter how doubtful cases are resolved.
 For example, An even number of farmers who have a donkey beat it is interpreted as definitely true just in case the number of farmers who beat all their donkeys, and the number of farmers who beat at least one donkey, are both even; and definitely false just in case these numbers are both odd.
-This reflects our intuition that a donkey sentence embedded by a cardinality quantifier has a definite truth value just in case nothing hinges on the counting scheme that is adopted.
+This reflects the finding by Križ & Chemla 2015 that a sentence embedded by a cardinality quantifier has a definite truth value just in case that truth value does not depend on how entities that fall into a truth-value gap are counted.